 If you already have those wrinkles, then for women, of course, sensibly applied makeup can take years off your appearance, and conceal marks and blemishes.
-But beware that over-use is as much an indicator of old age as the wrinkles.
-There are many videos on YouTube that show how mature women can achieve a good and subtle result with makeup.

 Hundreds of skin products are marketed as ‘anti-age’ but nearly all make this claim simply because they contain sunblock.
 If you actually want to reverse aging in the skin, the only proven skin treatments that have some (limited) effect are those containing a significant amount of Retinol or Hyaluronic Acid.
 For both these compounds, look on the label or container for the percentage of the active ingredient.

 If the percentage isn’t stated, then the quantity is probably too small to be effective.